 How do I know that I need a BIPAP?

-First question should be: What type of BiPAP do I need?
-There are Several including: BiPAP S, BiPAP ST, VAUTO (BiPAP Auto), BIPAP ASV, BiPAP ST-A (AVAPS).
+The first question should be: What type of BiPAP do I need?
+There are several including BiPAP S, BiPAP ST, VAUTO (BiPAP Auto), BIPAP ASV, and BiPAP ST-A (AVAPS).

 The more common modes of BiPAP therapy are BiPAP S and VAUTO.
 These generally are started due to: